 1. Deceptive or Unlawful Consumer or Recruiting Practices

 a.
-No member company of the Association or independent salesperson for a member company shall engage in any deceptive, false, unethical or unlawful consumer or recruiting practice.
-Member companies shall ensure that no statements, promises or testimonials are made that are likely to mislead consumers or prospective salespeople.
+No member company or independent salesperson for a member company shall engage in any deceptive, false, unethical or unlawful consumer or recruiting practice.
+Member companies shall ensure that no statements, promises or testimonials are made that are likely to mislead consumers or prospective independent salespeople.

 b.
 Member companies and their independent salespeople must comply with all requirements of law.
 While this Code does not restate all legal obligations, compliance with all pertinent laws by member companies and their independent salespeople is a condition of acceptance by and continuing membership in DSA.

 c.
-Member companies shall conduct their activities toward other members in compliance with this Code and all pertinent laws.
+Member companies shall conduct their activities toward other member companies in compliance with this Code and all pertinent laws.

 d.
 Information provided by member companies and their independent salespeople to prospective or current independent salespeople concerning the opportunity and related rights and obligations shall be accurate and complete.
 Member companies and their independent salespeople shall not make any factual representation to prospective independent salespeople that cannot be verified or make any promise that cannot be fulfilled.
 Member companies and their independent salespeople shall not present any selling opportunity to any prospective independent salesperson in a false, deceptive or misleading manner.